J-Hoplin/Youtube-Extractor/README.md

 - ACodec False meadns, that types of download has no audio.

 - VCodec False means, that types of download has no video

+- Recommend to download - VCodec : avc1 , ACodec : mp4a option
 ***

 1. It'll take some time when execute program for the first time.